- The built-in telephony in Microsoft Teams – and its respective Calling Plans – often don’t meet the needs of enterprise users.

 In the event of a service disruption (such as a power outage or natural disaster), Microsoft Teams users have another option: the RingCentral App.
 Accessible from any device (PC, smartphone, tablet), the RingCentral App gives your users multiple ways to access their communications and peace of mind that they’re not missing any important calls.

 4. Ready to deploy right out of the box

 What’s more, the system can be easily managed via an intuitive, accessible-anywhere admin portal.
-Other than Teams license requirements, there are no additional RingCentral Cloud PBX fees for leveraging direct routing, and can be set up easily by engaging RingCentral Professional Services through a package which includes configuration, three hours of admin training, and ongoing support to address any technical issues.
+Other than Teams’ licence requirements, there are no additional RingCentral Cloud PBX fees for leveraging direct routing.
+It can be set up easily by engaging RingCentral Professional Services through a package which includes configuration, three hours of admin training, and ongoing support to address any technical issues.

 5. Do more with third-party business apps

 Today’s workers use much more than just communication apps for their day-to-day work.
-Calendars, CRMs, ERP, HR tools—chances are your organization use hundreds of business apps every day across different teams.
+Calendars, CRMs, ERP, HR tools – chances are your organisation uses hundreds of business apps every day across different teams.

-RingCentral’s native out-of-the-box and custom integrations simplify the communications experience and eliminate having to switch between multiple applications by connecting RingCentral with your users’ favorite apps.
+RingCentral’s native out-of-the-box and custom integrations simplify the communications experience and eliminate having to switch between multiple applications by connecting RingCentral with your users’ favourite apps.